 We do our best to accommodate as many scheduling preferences as we can, however this isn’t always possible due to the many demands of the festival.
 We thank you in advance for your understanding!

-Step 3: Select and rank the specific crews you want to apply to.
+Step 3: Select and rank the specific crews you want to apply to in order of preference.
 You must apply for at least two crews, however we suggest you apply for every crew you are interested in working with.
 The more information you give us, the easier it is for us to place you with a preferred crew.

 Every crew has specific needs and requirements, so be sure to read each crew description carefully.
 Selecting a crew will bring up a required set of questions for that crew.
 You must rank each of your crew choices in the order you would like to be considered for them.
 For example if you apply for both Camp Host Crew and Parking Crew, but you would prefer to be on Parking Crew, you would rank Parking as your first choice and Camp Host as your second choice.